kobildeveloper/mid-connector-release-notes/README.md

 ### Changed
 * Support is added to obtain SHA1 Hash value of Event ID and store in DB for Event Subscription API to reduce key size.
 * Connector Client plugins have been released for V1 and V2.

+### Known Issue
+* Event unsubscribe API response message for DEVICE_DELETION eventID need to be changed.

 <br/>